• What is Copywriting?

 By Nicki Krawczyk Leave a Comment

 Copywriting is a craft with a lot of moving parts.
 One of the easiest to forget—and also, interestingly, easiest to disregard—is the brand voice.
-Today, we’re talking about what makes the brand voice so important.
+Here we look at why the brand voice matters in copywriting.

-When the internet was young, (baby internet here) companies could just put their products out there and people would buy it.
+When the internet was young (baby internet), companies could just put their products out and people would buy them.
 There was very little competition and people were still amazed at this whole idea of buying products and services over the net.

 Fast forward to today, of course, and things are VERY different.
 Our internet has grown up into a surly teenager.

-Competition is fierce – and not just for sales, but even for attention!
+Competition is fierce—and not just for sales but for attention!
 The market is flooded with companies that look alike and probably even do or sell something similar.

 It’s even harder for them to understand what a company does differently.

-And a target audience that can’t immediately understand what makes a company different and special, well, they’re not going to buy.
-No matter how much a potential customer needs what that company has to offer and is actively searching for a solution, they won’t buy from that company if they don’t know what makes them different; if they don’t understand that company’s unique benefit.
+A target audience that can’t immediately understand what makes a company different and special, well, they’re not going to buy.
+No matter how much a potential customer needs what that company has to offer and is searching for a solution, they won’t buy from that company if they don’t know what makes them different—if they don’t understand that company’s unique benefit.

 A company can have the most beautiful website in the world, the most stunning photography, and the coolest graphics, but if their message doesn’t connect with their audience and spell out why that needs to purchase from them instead of anyone else, that company won’t be successful.

-People look at a company’s website and photos to see if it seems professional, but they read the copy to see if they connect with them, to see if the company has experience in the business, to see if they can trust the company, and to see if they want to buy from that company.
+People look at a company’s website and photos to see if it seems professional, but they read the copy to see if they connect with them, if the company has experience in the business, if they can trust the company, and if they want to buy from that company.

-One of the best ways for a company to set itself apart and encourage those purchases is by crafting an effective brand voice.
+One of the best ways for a company to set itself apart and encourage those purchases is to craft an effective brand voice.
 A brand voice is the tone and style of the copy that’s used in every piece of messaging.

 It’s a brand’s personality.